anazli/randomThoughts/_montecarlo/ising/ising.md

 To achieve that, for every temperature we sample the energy and the magnetization at each step of the algorithm.
 In particular, we sample the energy per spin and the magnetization per spin which are \\(\epsilon = \frac{E}{N}\\), \\(m = \frac{M}{N}\\).
 We do that every 1 MC step which consist of \\(N\\) steps of the algorithm.

 For instance, if we simulate the system at a certain temperature, the output we get is something like what the following figure shows.
 At the beginning the two quantities change rapidly and after some MC steps they reach equilibrium where they fluctuate around their mean value.
 What we can do is to omit those values at the beginning and calculate their mean value using their equilibrium states.
+One thing we should be aware of is that the system might get stacked in a local minimum.
+A good thing to avoid that is to run 2 simulations in parallel with different random seeds and initial states in order to see if they give the same output in equilibrium.

 |![Energy and magnetization.](../../assets/images/ising/EnMag20.svg){: .center-image }|
 |:--:|